wp-plugins/image-zoom/readme.txt

 2. An image zommed

 == Changelog ==

 = 1.5.5 =
+* Issue with the new version of wordpress

+= 1.5.5 =
 * Some pages may be excluded thanks to a plurality of regexps